HigherState/jameson/README.md

 #### Open map parser  \#*
 This will parse a json object and will map any key:value pair, whether it has been explicit validated against or not.
+Parsing will return a Try[Map[String,Any]] object

 ```scala
 val parser = #* //This will simply map all object content to a Map[String,Any]